SunicYosen/nvmain-make/README.md

 ------------------------------------------------------

-## 7. Add compute function
+## 6. Compute In Memory

-add some compute in memory function used for CNN Convolution;
+Add some compute in memory function used for CNN Convolution;

-## 8. Release
+## 7. Release

 08/17/2012 - Created first README